-Purpose: Test if the SUT keeps RTCP bandwidth within set maximum limit, e.g. by "b=RS" and "b=RR" in to-point RTP session.

-SDP, and the information in those is correctly interpreted with respect to SUT being sender in a point-
+- Purpose: Test if the SUT keeps RTCP bandwidth within set maximum limit, e.g. by "b=RS" and "b=RR" in SDP, and the information in those is correctly interpreted with respect to SUT being sender in a point-to-point RTP session. - Status: Conditionally Mandatory (Precondition 1)